Published by Christina Riley. Last Updated on September 18, 2023.

-Rough Ridge Trail is easily one of the fastest and most satisfying hikes on the Blue Ridge Parkway.
-This popular spot is exactly what the doctor ordered for engagement proposals, fall foliage, sunrise, and really any Instagram-worthy occasion.
+Rough Ridge Trail (Mile Post 302.8) is easily one of the fastest and most satisfying Blue Ridge Parkway hikes, at 1.5 miles roundtrip.
+This popular spot in the Blue Ridge Mountains is exactly what the doctor ordered for engagement proposals, fall colors, sunrise, and really any Instagram-worthy occasion.

-Rough Ridge Trail
+- The Rough Ridge Trail (at a Glance)

-While it is a short hike, the change in elevation happens quickly and the beginning of the trail is rather rocky and can oftentimes be muddy.
+While it is a short hike, the change in elevation happens quickly, and the beginning of the trail is rather rocky and is often muddy.
 You’ll go a total of 480 feet in elevation in less than a mile.

 Respect the Ecosystem

 When you reach the first vista point (1/3 of a mile) you will have a nice boardwalk and railings available.
-The ecosystem on Rough Ridge is extremely fragile and filled with rare plants.
+The ecosystem on Rough Ridge Overlook is extremely fragile and filled with rare plants.

 By trying to grab that perfect shot, you could undo thousands of years of Mother Nature’s work, so please help us preserve this magical spot for future generations to enjoy.

 Rough Ridge Trail/Tanawha Trail Intersection

-As the trail starts a steep ascend, you will soon see an intersection with the Tanawha Trail.
-The Tanawha Trail is a 13.5 mile stretch from Julian Price Park to Beacon Heights and passes through beautiful thickets and mountain vistas.
+As the trail starts a steep ascent, you will soon see an intersection with the Tanawha Trail.
+The 13.5-mile Tanawha Trail is a stretch from Julian Price Park to Beacon Heights and passes through beautiful thickets and mountain vistas.